kanidm/kanidm/designs/device-authentication.rst

 different security and trust levels, as well as a variety of input methods.

-Historically authentication providers have *not* factored in multiple device classes to authentication leading to processes that are inconvinent to insecure for humans to handle when they want to use their account between devices.
+Historically authentication providers have *not* factored in multiple device classes to authentication leading to processes that are inconvenient to insecure for humans to handle when they want to use their account between devices.

 Example of a Bad Workflow